Taliban reject Afghan ceasefire offer during Ramadan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Afghan President Ashraf Ghani appealed to the militants to lay down their arms for the Islamic holy month that began Friday, as the country battles the growing coronavirus pandemic.
+Afghan President Ashraf Ghani appealed to the militants to lay down their arms for the holy month that began on Friday, as the country battles the growing coronavirus pandemic.

 But the Taliban’s spokesman Suhail Shaheen tweeted late Thursday to lambaste the government’s offer, citing ongoing disagreements over a potential peace process and a delayed prisoner exchange as reasons to keep fighting.